jason-weirather/pythologist/README.md

 >
 > ![Visualize Contacts](https://github.com/jason-weirather/pythologist/blob/master/images/MEL2_7-contacts.png?raw=true)

+*Image is zoomed-in and cropped to show the contours better.*

 ### Merge CellDataFrames that have the same image segmentations but different scored calls

 This happens frequently because current InForm exports only permit two features to be scored per export